luker983/hack-a-sat-2/quals/mr-radar/README.md

 ![Orbit Estimations](img/estimates.png)
 </div>

-Once we accepted that our velocity estimates would need to be improved, a team member found [Lambert's problem](https://en.wikipedia.org/wiki/Lambert%27s_problem)
+Once we decided that our velocity estimates would need to be improved, a team member found [Lambert's problem](https://en.wikipedia.org/wiki/Lambert%27s_problem)

 <div align="center">